Ford sues Japanese parts maker on claims of price-fixing

-(Reuters) - Ford Motor Co (F.N) has sued Japanese auto-parts supplier Fujikura Ltd (5803.T), claiming a conspiracy to fix the prices of electrical systems used in vehicles, the latest civil lawsuit filed in the wake of a related criminal investigation by the U.S. Justice Department.
+July 17 (Reuters) - Ford Motor Co has sued Japanese auto-parts supplier Fujikura Ltd, claiming a conspiracy to fix the prices of electrical systems used in vehicles, the latest civil lawsuit filed in the wake of a related criminal investigation by the U.S. Justice Department.

 The government’s probe has resulted in guilty pleas or agreements to plead guilty by 10 companies, including Fujikura.
 Last year it pleaded guilty and agreed to pay a $20 million fine to resolve the government’s allegations that it participated in a conspiracy to fix the prices of wire harnesses, which allow data and electrical power to be transmitted throughout a vehicle.